rail5/ocrshot/README.md

 And that text, finally, is copied to your clipboard (ctrl+v to paste)

 Calling 'ocrshot -i' will do the same thing but also invert the colors of the screenshot before pushing it to Tesseract.

-This is best if you use a dark theme

-(A dark background with light text should be inverted to a light background with dark text for Tesseract)
+The -i option is best if you use a dark theme (a dark background with light text should be inverted to a light background with dark text for Tesseract)

 ## Depends on